jhinds/crt/README.md

-# crt
+# gcrt

-crt is a simple in cli tool to check certificate information of certain domains against `https://crt.sh/`.
+crt is a simple in cli tool to check certificate information of certain domains against `https://gcrt.sh/`.

 ## usage
 ```
-crt is a tool to query the Certificate Transparency Logs
+gcrt is a tool to query the Certificate Transparency Logs
                    it does so by querying https://crt.sh
                    Complete documentation is available at https://github.com/jhinds/crt

 Usage:
-  crt [flags]
+  gcrt [flags]

 Flags:
       --between string   The dates to run the query for in the format start-date:end-date.
 The dates should have the format YYYY-MM-DD